Westlake Academy: Athletics

 In 2010-2011 the Women's Basketball team and the Cross Country team were state champions.
 Westlake Academy competes as a member of the TCAF League.

 In 2011-2012 the Women's Cross Country team won state again; and the Soccer team also won state.

-The school's first varsity 6-man team was in the 2011-2012 year.

 In 2015-2016 Westlake created their first all-girls soccer team to compete in leagues.